 for the many blessings and graces you have bestowed upon me and those

 and never take for granted the gifts of mercy and love

 that flow so freely and generously from your Sacred Heart.

 Heart of Jesus, I praise you.

 Heart of Jesus, I love you forever and always.

 We thank you, Father, for the gift of Jesus your Son who came to our earth and lived in a simple home.
-We have a greater appreciation of the value and dignity of the human family because he loved and was loved within its shelter.
+We have a greater appreciation of the dignity of the human family because he loved and was loved within its shelter.